 Folic acid is very important when the baby is developing, and studies show it is most needed during the weeks that you might not even know you are pregnant.
 Additionally, a lot of diseases (including autism) can be linked to nutrient deficiencies in-utero.

-Starting on a prenatal before you even start trying to conceive will ensure your nutrient levels are good to go for when you do become pregnant.
+Starting on a good prenatal pill before you even start trying to conceive will ensure your nutrient levels are good to go for when you do become pregnant.

 2. Fish oil is important too